-This kind of data, along with technology tools such as artificial intelligence and real-time assessments, enables insurers to gain a better picture of their target consumer for more efficient lead generation.
-Insurers can leverage such timely data insights to provide more contextual and relevant insurance product recommendations to the end customer.
+This wealth of data, coupled with advanced technology tools like generative AI and real-time assessments, empowers insurers to develop a deeper understanding of their target consumers, leading to more efficient lead generation.
+Leveraging these timely data insights, insurers can offer more personalized and contextually relevant insurance product recommendations to enhance the customer experience.

-While most insurance products aspire to be as comprehensive as possible, there is often a gap between the amount of insurance that should have been bought and how much is actually purchased.
-This “protection gap” is often found in coverage areas such as business insurance, healthcare, natural disasters, and mortality.
+Despite efforts to make insurance products as comprehensive as possible, there is often a discrepancy between the amount of insurance that individuals or businesses should have and the amount they actually purchase, resulting in a protection gap.
+This gap is particularly prevalent in areas such as healthcare, natural disasters, business insurance, and mortality.

-The gap is significant – data from Swiss Re Institute’s research shows that the protection gap is currently worth $1.2 trillion and has more than doubled over the last two decades.
-This gap is especially prevalent among small business owners, with research showing that only 21% carry much-needed policies such as professional liability insurance, 17% workers comp, and 6% business interruption insurance.
+The protection gap is significant, with research from Swiss Re Institute showing that it is currently valued at $1.2 trillion and has more than doubled in the last two decades.
+This gap is especially prevalent among small business owners, with research only 21% carry crucial policies such as professional liability insurance, 17% workers comp, and 6% business interruption insurance.

-This presents a huge opportunity for more technology-savvy insurers who are capable of identifying where these gaps exist and collaborate with ecosystem partners or insurtechs to embed insurance products inside them, making those products easily discoverable to consumers and eventually, narrowing down the identified protection gaps.
+However, this protection gap also presents a huge opportunity for more technology-savvy insurers who are adept at utilizing technology to identify where these gaps exist and working with ecosystem partners or insurtechs to embed insurance products within them.
+By doing so, these insurers can make insurance products more easily discoverable to consumers, ultimately reducing the identified protection gaps.